 There are a variety of free career tests and quizzes available that address interests, values, and skills, but it is not essential to find a test that captures all of the elements.

-Do keep in mind that some of these tests aren't scientifically validated.
-However, they are quick and easy to take and provide insight, at least, into what type of jobs you might want to research and investigate further.
+Do keep in mind that some tests aren't scientifically validated.
+However, they are quick and easy to take and can provide insight into what types of jobs you might want to research.

 Free Career Aptitude Tests

-123 Career Test
+123 Career Aptitude Test

 Keirsey Temperament Sorter

-The Keirsey Temperament Sorter helps you to understand your personality type and to discover what type of temperament you have.
-Test results suggest a predominant personality type including Artisan, Guardian, Rational, or Idealist that influences career satisfaction, job search strategies, and job performance.
+The Keirsey Temperament Sorter assessment helps you understand your personality type and discover what type of temperament you have.
+Test results suggest a predominant personality type, including Artisan, Guardian, Rational, or Idealist.
+Your temperament influences career satisfaction, job search strategies, and job performance.

+It will take 15-20 minutes to complete the assessment.
 A free description of your profile will be provided with an option to purchase the full report.